-Dr. Bruce Cohen from the Cleveland Clinic in Ohio discusses his perspective on the use of hyperbaric oxygen therapy, also known as HBOT, for people with mitochondrial disease.
+Dr. Bruce Cohen from the Cleveland Clinic in Ohio discusses his perspective on the use of hyperbaric oxygen therapy, also known as HBOT, for people with Related to the mitochondria. disease.

 Hyperbaric oxygen therapy is the use of 100% oxygen at a level higher than the atmosphere.
 HBOT is controversial, and has long been used to treat some conditions, such as carbon monoxide poisoning, burn inuries, and decompression sickness.
 However, some studies propose that HBOT may play a positive role with other conditions, such as autism, cerebral palsy, brain injury, multiple sclerosis and others.

 Some patients and parents ask, “Is hyperbaric oxygen therapy safe for a person with the diagnosis of mitochondrial disease?”